Welcome to the Geography Dept at APS!

 You will be starting with the following 3 topics in year 12:

 - Water and Carbon cycles = Mr Coates

 - Global systems and governance = Mr Rees

 - Population and the environment = Mrs Bicknell

 We look forward to seeing you in September!

-The population of the UK is ageing as people live longer and we chose to have less children.
-What problems might this cause for the UK?
-Your answer should be no longer than one side of A4.
+The population of the UK is ageing as people live longer and we choose to have less children.
+Do some research and write about one side of A4 to answer the question,

 These articles will help you:

 Do a ‘Google search’ for other sources of information and talk to friends and family to get their opinions on the topic as well.